-Unresolved complaints regarding NMCAA early childhood programs will be referred to the Early Childhood Programs Director and/or the Executive Director.
-Every attempt will be made to resolve the situation immediately.
-However, should an individual wish to file a formal grievance, they will use the NMCAA Program Grievance form (complaint-1).
-Upon receipt of the completed form, an interview with the complainant will be scheduled within 30 working days.
-A Notice of Grievance Review will be set to the complainant with further information.
-Attendees: Early Childhood Programs Director, any pertinent staff members, a representative of the Policy Council Executive Committee, and the complainant with support he/she may choose.

-The complaint will be reviewed, and appropriate action taken.
-Notice of this action will be mailed to the complainant within 5 working days.
-Should the complainant wish further review, all documents pertaining to the grievance will be forwarded to the Agency Executive Director with a request for review by the appropriate committee of the NMCAA Board of Directors.
+- Unresolved grievances regarding NMCAA child development programs will be referred to the Early Childhood Programs Director and/or the Executive Director. - If you are a GSRP parent and are not satisfied with NMCAA's service, you can contact your local ISD office. - Every attempt will be made to resolve the situation immediately.
+However, should an individual wish to file a formal grievance, they will use the NMCAA Program Grievance form (complaint-1). - Upon receipt of the completed form, an interview with the complainant will be scheduled within 30 working days.
+A Notice of Grievance Review will be sent to the complainant with further information. - Attendees: - o Early Childhood Programs Director. - Any pertinent staff members. - o A representative of the Policy Council Executive Committee. - o The grievance, with support he/she may choose. - The complaint will be reviewed, and appropriate action taken.
+Notice of this action will be mailed to the complainant within 5 working days. - Should the complainant wish further review, all documents pertaining to the grievance will be forwarded to the Agency Executive Director with a request for review by the appropriate committee of the NMCAA Board of Directors.
 Action taken by the Board will be considered final.